dfmoralesb/MPE_tutorials/README.md

 ### * Requirements

-* **IQ-TREE:** IQ-TREE version 2.0.7.
-Other newer versions might be buggy, specially with ultrafast bootstrap annotation.
+* **IQ-TREE:** IQ-TREE v.2.0.7.
+Newer versions might be buggy, specially with ultrafast bootstrap annotation.
 You can find this version of IQ-TREE for Mac OS X, Linux, or Windows can be found on [https://github.com/Cibiv/IQ-TREE/releases](https://github.com/Cibiv/IQ-TREE/releases?page=1).

 * **FigTree:** [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) v1.4.4 will be used for tree visualization.
 Executables for Mac OS X, Linux, and Windows can be found on [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).